Effective Teams: The Holy Grail?

 In our experience at Strategy Horizon Consulting, these factors are:

 1. Management Support

-Who’s in charge here?
+First, decide “Who’s in charge here?”
 The Proposal or Project Manager (PM) is an essential leadership role and the supervising manager has to back up the PM’s authority, assignments, and timeframes.

-What are we doing?
-The structure of the team should relate to the structure of the proposal, with clear assignments of activities to relevant members of the team.
+Next, ask “What are we doing?”
+Team structure should relate to proposal structure.
+That means clear assignments of activities to relevant members of the team.

 3. Role Definition

-Who’s doing it?
-Clear role definitions for all participants have to distinguish their responsibilities distinct from other members of the team and their accountability to meet deadlines.
+At the same time, make it obvious “Who’s doing it?”
+Clear role definitions for all participants must distinguish their responsibilities distinct from other members of the team and their accountability to meet deadlines.

 What’s happening?
 Frequent communication “keeps everyone on the same page” and ensures that the proposal manager identifies and addresses problems.